Talmud: Middle Ages

+Renaissance

 An unexpected result of this affair was the complete printed edition of the Babylonian Talmud issued in 1520 by Daniel Bomberg at Venice, under the protection of a papal privilege.
 Three years later, in 1523, Bomberg published the first edition of the Jerusalem Talmud.
-After thirty years the Vatican, which had first permitted the Talmud to appear in print, undertook a campaign of destruction against it.
-On the New Year, Rosh Hashanah (September 9, 1553) the copies of the Talmud confiscated in compliance with a decree of the Inquisition were burned at Rome, in Campo dei Fiori (auto de fé).
+In 1553, during the heightened tensions of the Counter-Reformation and following the Bragadin-Giustiniani dispute, new attacks were made again the Talmud and the Roman Inquisition advocated the burning of the Talmud.
+The primary reason was not that the Talmud contained alleged blasphemies but that the Inquisition saw the Talmud as an obstacle in the conversion of Jews to Christianity.
+Thus, on the New Year, Rosh Hashanah (September 9, 1553) the copies of the Talmud confiscated by a decree of the Inquisition and burned in Campo de' Fiori in Rome.
 Other burnings took place in other Italian cities, such as the one instigated by Joshua dei Cantori at Cremona in 1559.

-Censorship of the Talmud and other Hebrew works was introduced by a papal bull issued in 1554; five years later the Talmud was included in the first Index Expurgatorius; and Pope Pius IV commanded, in 1565, that the Talmud be deprived of its very name.
+Censorship of the Talmud and other Hebrew works was introduced by a papal bull issued in 1554; five years later the Talmud was included in the first Index Expurgatorius.
+In 1564, Pope Pius IV abolished the prohibition against the Talmud, but decreed that it would need to be censored and could not have Talmud written on its title page.
 The convention of referring to the work as "Shas" (shishah sidre Mishnah) instead of "Talmud" dates from this time.